 Observe that, since $\ldue= L^2(M^+,\misura)\oplus L^2(M^-,\misura)$ and $\sobzero=H^1_0(M^+,\misura)\oplus H^1_0(M^-,\misura)$, it follows that

-This implies that $\deld$ actually defines two separate dynamics on $M^+$ and on $M^-$ and, hence, there is no hope for an initial datum concentrated in $M^+$ to pass to $M^-$, and vice versa.
-Thus, if $\Delta|_ {\cc M}$ is essentially self-adjoint (i.e., the only self-adjoint extension is $\deld$) the question \ref{q1} has a negative answer.
+This implies that $\deld$ actually defines two separate dynamics on $M^+$ and on $M^-$ and, hence, that there is no hope for an initial datum concentrated in $M^+$ to pass to $M^-$, and vice versa.
+This proves that, if $\Delta|_ {\cc M}$ is essentially self-adjoint (i.e., the only self-adjoint extension is $\deld$) the question \ref{q1} has a negative answer.